 You may use the Sftp files link to browse, edit, copy, and paste files to and from the file system on the target board as if they were located on the development host.
 From the other perspectives, connections may be monitored and established by activating the various Remote System Explorer windows in the current perspective through the Window menu under Show View.
-Dragging and dropping files between any of the open windows is also supported.

-To open a SSH shell with the target board, right click on Ssh Shells and select Launch Shell.
+To open an SSH shell with the target board, right click on Ssh Shells and select Launch Shell.
 This will bring up a new view that will allow you to execute commands on the target board.
-Local shells may also be invoked in the same way through the Local connection.
+Local shells on the development host may also be invoked in the same way through the Local connection.